w3c/w3c-website-redesign-documentation/_posts/2021-04-23-accessibility-round1-retest.md

 **Incorrect use of ARIA**

-As per [Adrian Roselli’s advice on responsive tables] (https://adrianroselli.com/2020/11/under-engineered-responsive-tables.html), I am not removing the role, aria-labelledby or tab index attributes.
+As per [Adrian Roselli’s advice on responsive tables](https://adrianroselli.com/2020/11/under-engineered-responsive-tables.html), I am not removing the role, aria-labelledby or tab index attributes.
 These are required in the event that the table needs to scroll horizontally if the table is wider than its parent container.
 However, I am updating the JavaScript to completely remove all of these attributes if there is no overflow detected.

 **Reflow**